CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint1.md

 3. As a user I can view an existing list of recipes so that I can decide what meals to make.

 #### Tasks
-1. [1] Route user to a home page upon successfil registration in UI (open)
+1. [1] Route user to a home page upon successful registration in UI (open)
 2. [1] Need to clear failed registration warning from screen if registration re-attempt is made (open)

 3. [2] Need to clear failed login warning from screen if login re-attempt is made (open)